grassmunk/Chicago95/INSTALL.md

 <img src="Screenshots/installer/installer_04.png" alt="Chicago95 Desktop"/>
 </p>

-The following installation steps will require that you enable the `view hidden folders` option in your file manager to see hidden files.

 <a name="install_single"/>

 ### [ Single user install ]

-If you intend to install the theme system-wide, then following the single user install process isn't necessary.
+The following installation steps will require that you enable the `view hidden folders` option in your file manager to see hidden files.

 #### Step 1: Prepare theme and icon directories